 3. Translate the strategic elements of your roadmap into your sprint list—and review those details with your team to ensure clarity before the sprint begins.

-Product managers often ask whether or not they should share their year-long product roadmap with their development team.
+Product managers often ask whether or not they should share their year-long product agile roadmap with their development team.
 If the team is going to be focused on short-term sprints, they wonder, should I risk confusing them with a longer-term strategic vision and details they won’t be working on for many months?